The Johns Hopkins Hospital

 Lead Research Coordinator

 Jing is the Lead Research Coordinator for the Johansen Lab.
 Jing received her MHS in Epidemiology from Johns Hopkins Bloomberg School of Public Health.
-Prior to joining the Johansen Lab, her research focused on examining the association between environmental/infectious factors and neurodevelopment disorders.
+Prior to joining the Johansen Lab, her research focused on how vascular risk factors contribute to neurological and cardiological related diseases and underlying potential interactions with psychological mechanisms and outcomes.
 She is passionate about clinical/epidemiology research and data analysis.
 Jing is taking the lead on the DACTs study of left atrial shape and pattern in acute ischemic stroke patients and the NOMINATE study of atrial fibrillation and dementia.

 Nicole L. Williams, MS